questdb/tsbs/README.md

 ### Devops / cpu-only
 |Query type|Description|
 |:---|:---|
-|single-groupby-1-1-1| Simple aggregrate (MAX) on one metric for 1 host, every 5 mins for 1 hour
+|single-groupby-1-1-1| Simple aggregate (MAX) on one metric for 1 host, every 5 mins for 1 hour
-|single-groupby-1-1-12| Simple aggregrate (MAX) on one metric for 1 host, every 5 mins for 12 hours
+|single-groupby-1-1-12| Simple aggregate (MAX) on one metric for 1 host, every 5 mins for 12 hours
-|single-groupby-1-8-1| Simple aggregrate (MAX) on one metric for 8 hosts, every 5 mins for 1 hour
+|single-groupby-1-8-1| Simple aggregate (MAX) on one metric for 8 hosts, every 5 mins for 1 hour
-|single-groupby-5-1-1| Simple aggregrate (MAX) on 5 metrics for 1 host, every 5 mins for 1 hour
+|single-groupby-5-1-1| Simple aggregate (MAX) on 5 metrics for 1 host, every 5 mins for 1 hour
-|single-groupby-5-1-12| Simple aggregrate (MAX) on 5 metrics for 1 host, every 5 mins for 12 hours
+|single-groupby-5-1-12| Simple aggregate (MAX) on 5 metrics for 1 host, every 5 mins for 12 hours
-|single-groupby-5-8-1| Simple aggregrate (MAX) on 5 metrics for 8 hosts, every 5 mins for 1 hour
+|single-groupby-5-8-1| Simple aggregate (MAX) on 5 metrics for 8 hosts, every 5 mins for 1 hour
 |cpu-max-all-1| Aggregate across all CPU metrics per hour over 1 hour for a single host
 |cpu-max-all-8| Aggregate across all CPU metrics per hour over 1 hour for eight hosts
 |double-groupby-1| Aggregate on across both time and host, giving the average of 1 CPU metric per host per hour for 24 hours